 You’ll also see positioning maps set up with two axes, vertical and horizontal.
-It’s quite common to see price on one axis and some important qualitative factor on the other, with the assumption that there should be a rough relationship between price and quality.
-For example, the illustration here of competition among autos:
+It’s quite common to see the price on one axis and some important qualitative factor on the other, with the assumption that there should be a rough relationship between price and quality.
+For example, the illustration here of breakfast options:

 Nowadays many businesses work up a competitive matrix showing how different competitors stack up according to significant factors.
 Compare your product or service in the light of those factors of competition.
 How do you stack up against the others?
 This is a good place to include the competitive matrix showing.

 For the record, I’ve seen dozens of competitive matrices in plans and pitches, and yet I’ve never seen a single one that didn’t show that this company does more of what the market wants than all others.
 So maybe that tells you something about credibility and how to increase it.
 Still, the ones I see are all in the context of seeking investment, so maybe that’s the nature of the game.

 Know your business needs.
 Use your competition section to guide decisions, if that’s what you need; or to support your pitch, if that’s your case.
 Like all of your business plan, you measure its value by the decisions it causes.

 These days, with competitive information, it’s not a matter of finding a needle in a haystack; it’s figuring out which needles to choose from a mountain of needles.
 You can find an amazing wealth of information about competitors on the web and in mobile apps.
 The hard part, of course, is sorting through it and knowing what to emphasize.